-In 2015, the Board of Directors approved the Policy on Treatment of respect for Human Rights, and a total number of 100 percent of employees and managements was trained in order to formalize a norm which recognize equal opportunity and intolerance of discrimination and harassment.
-The Company is dedicated to nurture its workplace to be free from discrimination or harassment based on the basis of races, sex, colors, birth or social origins, religion, age, disability, sexual orientation, political opinions, or any other status protected under the law.
-The Company also encourage its suppliers and business partners to engage with the policy against child labor and the policy against illegal migrant labor.
-The details of the treatment of respecting for human rights are as follows:
+Treatment of respect for Human Rights, and a total number of 100 percent of employees and managements was trained in order to formalize a norm which recognize equal opportunity and intolerance of discrimination and harassment.
+The Company there were no injuries to death and no accidents that is dedicated to nurture its workplace to be free from caused the employees and wharf handling contractors discrimination or harassment based on the basis of races, sex, colors, birth or social origins, religion, age, disability, sexual 3.8 Climate Change: the Company's business does not orientation, political opinions, or any other status protected generate greenhouse gas emission and the climate change. under the law.
+The Company also encourage its suppliers and business partners to engage with the policy against child However, in order to be a part of the mutual objective of labor and the policy against illegal migrant labor.
+The details the world in reducing greenhouse gas, the Company of the treatment of respecting for human rights are as follows: